vacu9708/Study-records/Web development/Auth/readme.md

 That is why access tokens are short-lived and typically expire after a specific amount of time, typically in some hours.<br>
 The refresh token is needed for the trade-off between security and convenience.<br>
 Asking the user to re-authenticate every time the access token expires is inconvenient and disruptive to UX.<br>
-### Where to store refresh tokens?
-#### On the clinet:
-- **No state stored on the server**
-- **Vulnerability**: Storing refresh tokens on the client-side introduces a higher risk of compromise if an attacker gains access to the client-side storage.
-- **Limited Control**: Tokens cannot be revoked selectively in situations such as when the user has been banned.
-#### On the server(Redis):
-- **Client states accessed sometimes**: Refresh tokens are accessed much less frequently than login sessions.
-Storing refresh tokens in Redis can be a good trade off between security and performance.
-- **Enhanced Security**: The server can maintain refresh tokens in a secure manner, protecting them from client-side attacks.
-- **Better control**: Tokens can be revoked easily.

-### Re-issuing an access token
+### Re-issuing an access token to maintain a login state
-When a user sends an expired access token, check if a corresponding refresh token is stored in Redis and if the requesting user's IP and the IP that generated the refresh token are the same.
+When a user sends an expired access token, check if the requesting IP and the IP that generated the access token are the same.
 After validation, generate a new access token and return it to the user.<br>
-However, a confirmation if the user has gotten a different IP can be good for UX since the same user might get a different IP.
+However, a confirmation page if the user has gotten a different IP can be good for UX since the same user might get a different IP in some time.

 ---